Translated from the French by Vidya Vencatesan

 The original book La panse du chacal (The Belly of Jackal) in French was first published in 2004.
 The author tells the story in a potpourri of French, Creole and Tamil reminding us that there is no culture without language.
 The translation pays full respect to that with Vidya choosing to toggle between English, French, Creole and Tamil.
-She has held back key words from French, Creole and Tamil as such and a glossary is provided at the end of the book for reader’s convenience.
+She has held back keywords from French, Creole and Tamil as such and a glossary is provided at the end of the book for the reader’s convenience.
 A big kudos to the translator for bringing this book without missing out on the culture and languages for it plays a huge role in understanding the historical and cultural narrative to the fullest.

-The narrative of The Cane Cutter’s Song goes back and forth in time between the three locations that the story takes place: in India, on the ship and in Martinique.
-There are a plethora of characters with different culture, race and ethnicity and it can get a tad confusing especially with alternating timelines.
+The narrative of The Cane Cutter’s Song goes back and forth in time between the three locations where the story takes place: in India, on the ship and in Martinique.
+There are a plethora of characters with different cultures, race and ethnicity and it can get a tad confusing especially with alternating timelines.
 The book demands complete attention of the reader.
 Overall, a great read about the lesser-known tale of Tamil Indian emigrants in the Caribbean.